 “Accepted and forgive me if I spare you the details of life before Spain.
 As I intimated earlier, it is extremely personal.
 I came here to forget them, and these,” said Rowcroft holding up his drink.
 “Are part of the memory-numbing process and I’m not alone.
 There are many ex-pats, migrants, or nomads escaping from a sordid past and Spain provides a host of distractions to help us adapt to new lifestyles and bury the pain.
 The friendly people and beautiful landscapes play a part, and the climate too.
 Some submerge themselves in arts or crafts, while others write or learn how to become photographers.
 A few choose the Good Life learn to raise chickens and live off the land.
 I even heard of a couple who turned mystic and became hippies dwelling in a cave.
 Most of us, however, resort to alcohol, it’s cheap, readily available, and makes no judgment.”

 “Excuse me,” said a short, stocky Spanish man approaching the bar in his late thirties dressed in a bus driver’s uniform including a peaked hat.
-He glanced about furtively, placed a holdall on the bar, then extracted a carton of two hundred Marlboro cigarettes, a bottle of Johnnie Walker whiskey, and a Gouda cheese.”
+He glanced about furtively, placed a holdall on the bar, then extracted a carton of two hundred Marlboro cigarettes, a bottle of Johnnie Walker whiskey, and a Gouda cheese.

 “Sorry to interrupt what must be a fascinating discussion, but I’m in a hurry,” he said lining them up in front of me.
 “These are extremely cheap imported products, but you have to buy them now before I sell out.”